Penalty Points And How They Work

-Common driving offenses include: driving while using a mobile phone, driving without car insurance, various dangerous and careless driving, speeding, not wearing a seatbelt, breach of a driver’s duty at a car accident and failure to stop when asked by a Garda member.
-All of these inexcusable motoring offenses can leave you with hefty fines and points on your licence.
+Common driving offences include: driving while using a mobile phone, driving without car insurance, various dangerous and careless driving, speeding, not wearing a seatbelt, breach of a driver’s duty at a car accident and failure to stop when asked by a Garda member.
+All of these inexcusable motoring offences can leave you with hefty fines and points on your licence.

-We recently wrote a number of blogs that looked at eliminating common offenses from your driving habits as well as how to avoid becoming a Garda checkpoint statistic.
+We have a number of blogs that look at eliminating common offences from your driving habits as well as how to avoid becoming a Garda checkpoint statistic.
 Included in our Garda checkpoint blog was information on making sure your licence, tax and insurance are all up to date.
-Having motor insurance is a legal obligation and if you are found to be driving without insurance you can face a mandatory court appearance as well having 5 penalty points added to your licence.
-If you are searching for your motor insurance or would like us to compare insurers on your behalf just Get A Quote now or call us on 1890 30 20 20 and we'll take it from there.
+Having motor insurance is a legal obligation, and if you are found to be driving without insurance you can face a mandatory court appearance as well having 5 penalty points added to your licence.
+If you are searching for your motor insurance or would like us to compare insurers on your behalf just Get A Quote now or call us on 01 4003400 and we'll take it from there.